-The Barcelona Open is an ATP 500 clay court tournament that is held annually in Barcelona, Spain.
+The ATP Barcelona Open is a men’s clay court tournament that is held annually in Barcelona, Spain.

 The tennis tournament is played at the Real Club de Tenis Barcelona and is currently sponsored by Banc Sabadell.